genepattern/VisualizerLauncher/index.md

 ## GenePattern Visualizer Launcher

 Launch a GenePattern visualizer from the desktop.
 Use this instead of the 'Open Visualizer' link embedded in the web page.
-The application is available for download directly from the [releases](releases) page.
+The application is available for download directly from the [releases](https://github.com/genepattern/VisualizerLauncher/releases) page.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with the Visualizer Launcher?
+Check out our [genepattern.org](https://genepattern.org/) or [our blog](http://software.broadinstitute.org/cancer/software/genepattern/blog).